digitalcz/register-adries/README.md

     ->units()
     ->buildings()
     ->entrances();
-// It isn't possible to chain more resources, this is just example
+// It isn't possible to request more resources, this is just example
 ```

 #### Using your own http client